Jessica Lange's fright-fest in "American Horror Story"

 A: "No, I hadn't thought about it, although when Ryan Murphy called initially to discuss the project, I have to say he was extremely seductive.
 He made more promises than any man I've ever met.
 And what he has given me so far has been really great.
 The language is great, the moments are great, and as the episodes become much more emotional, we're into the realm of high drama and tragedy.
 It's been really exhilarating."

-Q: So how did you prepare to play the role of a meddling neighbour shrouded in secrecy?
+Q: So how did you prepare to play the role of a meddling neighbor shrouded in secrecy?

 Q: Do you believe in haunted houses?